CagataySert/user-analytics-api/README.md

 ```
 This will populate the system with initial data, including an admin user and example users for testing purposes.

+### 🧪 Postman Collection

+The Postman collection is located at the project root: `./UserAnalyticsAPI.postman_collection.json`.

 ## 🚧 Planned Improvements

 - Cache Interceptor Implementation